How to Become a Public Service Professional

 Public Administration and Social Welfare

-Examples of public administration careers include positions in public works and government operations management (city planning and maintenance, employment services, and human relations) and non-safety related jobs (librarians, DMV officers, etc.) Social welfare positions include social workers, employment counselors, substance abuse and mental health workers, financial case workers, and others.
+Examples of public administration careers include positions in public works and government operations management (city planning and maintenance, employment services, and human relations) and non-safety related jobs (librarians, DMV officers, etc.) Social welfare positions include social workers, employment counselors, substance abuse and mental health counselors, financial case workers, and others.
 Some positions require time spent “in the field”, but for the most part, professionals in this category spend their working hours indoors in office settings.
 A good choice for service-minded people not interested in the physical demands and dangers associated with public safety employment.

 Education